A Christmas Treasure: Background

 The album was recorded in the summer of 1966 at the RCA studios in Beverly Hills, and was merchandised through Firestone outlets in the US and Canada, initially titled Your Favorite Christmas Carols, Volume 5.
 The track listing of the Firestone release is shortened by two songs, "The Lamb of God" and "Greensleeves", resulting in a total of 12 tracks.
 Rights to the Firestone record have reverted to RCA Victor, and the album was one of the seven new Christmas albums released by the company in 1967, as part of a major Christmas advertising campaign, which included newspaper ads, promotional materials for stores, and prominent placement at points of sale.

 The album was expected to be a major success, as Andrews had recently achieved great acclaim with both the soundtrack and the film The Sound of Music, released in 1965.
 The original Firestone album, Your Favorite Christmas Carols Volume 5, was one of the largest sellers in the company's history of similarly handled recordings.

 Critical reception

-The critic William Ruhlmann from AllMusic website rated the album four out of five stars and describes it as Julie Andrews' first musical project since The Sound of Music and her first non-soundtrack album in four years.
-He noted the album features traditional and lesser-known Christmas hymns, some with unfamiliar arrangements, such as "Angels from the Realms of Glory".
-According to him, André Previn's contributions, including unique instrumental versions of classics like "O Little Town of Bethlehem", add a cinematic flair.
-While praising Andrews' warm yet proper vocals, Ruhlmann characterizes the album as appealing but somewhat formal in its approach to holiday music.

-The Billboard review was favorable.
-The critic praised Andrews' voice, describing it as "sweet and joyful," perfectly suited to the holiday spirit.
-Additionally, the review highlighted André Previn's arrangements and orchestral accompaniment, noting that they seamlessly complemented the festive mood.
-The review ultimately concluded that the album is truly a "Christmas treasure," reinforcing its positive assessment.
-The same opinion was shared by the critic from Record World.
-Describing Julie Andrews as singing "like the angel on the highest bough," the review praised her rendition of both familiar and lesser-known carols.
-It also highlighted André Previn’s arrangements, which were crafted into a "gorgeous Christmas cantata."
-The critic concluded by calling the album a "stunning, beautiful Christmas gift," reinforcing its highly positive reception.
+In a contemporary review, Billboard praised it as "a Christmas treasure, indeed", noting that "her voice is sweet and joyful which befits the spirit of the season" and that André Previn's arrangements are "in keeping with the holiday mood".
+The same opinion was shared by Record World which described it as "a stunning, beautiful Christmas gift", praising Andrews for "singing like the angel on the highest bough" and highlighting the "gorgeous Christmas cantata" arrangements by André Previn.
 The StarPhoenix considered A Christmas Treasure a "highly enjoyable Christmas record".

+In a retrospective review William Ruhlmann of AllMusic noted Andrews' "proper, if warm, vocals" and the "unusual arrangements" by André Previn, and described it as "an appealing but somewhat formal Christmas album".